PatrikRindlisbacher/grbl-Status-light-tower-M5-Atom-Matrix/README.md

 * Message type recognition
 * parse message
 * Provide all values in variables
-* Shown on the display of the Atom Matrix
+* Shown Status on the display of the Atom Matrix
+* Shown Status on the Light-Tower